haydenbeames/RISCV-SuperScalar--BLAZE-CORE/README.md

 # RISC-V SuperScalar

 ### parameterize CPU according to needs (power, performance, area, etc.) simply by tweaking rtl_constants.sv !!
+### capable of handling all dependencies between any # of issue widths!

 **WIP: 1st Version Anticipated Completion/Functionality by 6/26**